Unbalance+Balance

-The album includes the double A-side singles "Not Crazy To Me" (coupled with "Everlasting Love" and "Aibu" (couple with "Kataomoi").
+The album includes the double A-side singles "Not Crazy to Me" (coupled with "Everlasting Love" and "Aibu" (couple with "Kataomoi").

-In 2002 was released re-printed version of the album Unbalance+Balance+6 which includes original version of Not Crazy To Me, single Everlasting Love, Yoru no Dokoka de, and B-sides Rose Bud and Blue Lace, which was previously unreleased in the album recordings.
+In 2002 was released re-printed version of the album Unbalance+Balance+6, which includes the original version of "Not Crazy to Me", the single "Everlasting Love", "Yoru no Dokoka de", and B-sides "Rose Bud" and "Blue Lace", which was previously unreleased from the album sessions.

 Background

-It's Nakamori's first studio album to be released after 4 years and in new recording label.
+Unbalance+Balance is Nakamori's first studio album to be released after four years and on a new recording label.

 The first production of the album started in summer 1992, after Nakamori finished filming television drama Sugao no Mama de.
 According to recording producer, Nakamori's distanced from her casual style and along with new music production staff aimed more into contemporary style.

 Some of the past musical writers were involved with the album, including Takashi Matsumoto, Makoto Sekiguchi from C-C-B, Koji Tamaki from Anzen Chitai and Brasilian singer-songwriter Osny Melo.
 Among new team includes well-known names as Ryuuichi Sakamoto, Nokko from Rebecca and Tetsuya Komuro.
 Composer Akira Senju later become the main producer of the series of cover albums "Utahime".

-By this album, Nakamori start be in the charge of the producing albums.
-It's her second self-produced album for the first time in 7 year.
+With this album, Nakamori began to be in the charge of producing her albums.
+It is her second self-produced album for the first time in seven years.

 It was Nakamori's idea to write two songs with same melody yet different lyrics: Eien no Tobira was written by Natsuno Serino and Kagerou by Nakamori herself.
 It's Nakamori's first original song for first time in 9 years.

-Aibu was later recorded as a B-side in the cover single Kataomoi in 1994.
+Aibu was later recorded as a B-side on the cover single "Kataomoi" in 1994.

 Promotion

 Single

-It consists of one previously released single.
+The album consists of one previously released single.

-Not Crazy To Me is B-side take from the twenty-seventh single Everlasting Love.
+"Not Crazy to Me" is a B-side take from Nakamori's twenty-seventh single "Everlasting Love".
 It was written by Nokko and produced by Ryuuichi Sakamoto.
 It was released on 21 May 1993.
 It was Nakamori's the first single to be released in two years under new recording label.
-It includes renewed melodical arrangement, compared to the original.
-The original version was included re-printed version of album, Unbalance+Balance+6 and compilation albumUtahime Densetsu: 90's Best.
+It includes a new melodical arrangement to the original.
+The original version was included on the reissue version of album, Unbalance+Balance+6 and the compilation album Utahime Densetsu: 90's Best.

-The single debuted at number 10 on the Oricon Single Weekly Charts.

-It's Nakamori's final single to be released in compact disc format.
+The single debuted at number 10 on the weekly Oricon Singles Chart and was Nakamori's final single to be released in compact disc format.